JoeySoprano420/Astra/README.md

 Sequence Customization: Generate customized sequences like prime Fibonacci, odd/even Fibonacci, and more.
 Advanced Memoization: Optimization with caching for improved performance in recursive computations.
 Error Handling: Robust error messages for invalid inputs.

+Features:
+Multithreaded Fibonacci Computation: When n exceeds a threshold (e.g., 30), the computation is parallelized across two threads for faster results.

+Advanced Modes:

+Standard Mode: Standard Fibonacci computation.
+Modulo Mode: Fibonacci with modulus applied to results.
+Truncated Mode: Limits the sequence to a specified length.
+Prime Mode: Only generates Fibonacci numbers that are prime.
+Odd/Even Mode: Generates Fibonacci numbers that are either odd or even.
+Memoization: The memoization mechanism ensures that previously computed Fibonacci values are stored and reused, significantly reducing computation time for larger n.

+Visualization: The visualize_fibonacci_sequence function plots the Fibonacci sequence using a hypothetical graphics library, allowing for real-time graphical analysis of the sequence.

+Conclusion:
+This super-enhanced AstraPrime Fibonacci implementation is optimized for speed, flexibility, and visualization, making it an ideal choice for advanced applications such as game development or mathematical explorations.